-Nursing III Lec.
-4 Lab.
-0 Cr.
-2 Prerequisites: NURS 2057 and NURS 2059.
-Corequisite: NURS 2061.
-Pre- or Corequisites: NURS 2048 and NURS 2080.
-Must complete all prerequisites with a grade of "C" or better.
-Course provides a study of adult patients experiencing well defined stressors related to alterations of sensorimotor function, gastric absorption, intestinal and urinary elimination, and reproductive functions.
+Nursing III Clinical Lec.
+0 Lab.
+8 Cr.
+3 Prerequisites: NURS 2057 and NURS 2059.
+Corequisite: NURS 2060.
+Pre or corequisites: NURS 2048 and NURS 2080.
+This course provides a study of individuals experiencing well defined stressors related to alterations of sensorimotor function, gastric absorption, intestinal and urinary elimination, and reproductive functions in the clinical setting.
 In addition to strengthening the role of the associate degree nurse as a provider of care through the use of the nursing process, the role as manager of groups of patients is emphasized.
-The clinical experience and independent study is designed to provide the student with opportunities for self-growth in nursing and to encourage the beginning transition from student to professional nurse.
+The clinical experience is designed to provide the student with opportunities for self-growth in nursing and to encourage the beginning transition from student to professional nurse.
+Pass/No Credit.